SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 ## Homework 3: Rain

+// TODO: change this homework to drawing a loop of letters (or maybe the loop of letters should go on day 2?)

 Using a vector of ofPoints, create a program that simulates falling rain.
 The rain can be rendered however you want (ex. circles).
 The circles should start at the top of the screen at random positions and fall to the bottom.
 When the rain drops hit the bottom of the window, they should be removed from the vector.

 ![gif of falling rain](rain.gif)